pyodide/pyodide/docs/development/contributing.md

      Note that Windows filesystem access from WSL2 is very slow and should be avoided when building Pyodide.

-   The other alternative is to use a service that provides a Linux development environment, such as,
+   The second option is to use a service that provides a Linux development environment, such as

    - [Github Codespaces](https://github.com/features/codespaces)
    - [gitpod.io](https://gitpod.io)
    - or a remote Linux VM with SSH connection.

-3. Clone your fork of Pyodide,
+3. Clone your fork of Pyodide
    ```
    git clone https://github.com/<your-username>/pyodide.git
    ```